tinacms/tina.io/content/docs/self-hosted/querying-data.md

 // ...
 ```

 This `databaseClient` should be used when querying data on the server.
-For example; `getStaticProps`, `getServerSideProps`, or using React Server Components, etc.
+For example: `getStaticProps`, `getServerSideProps`, or using React Server Components, etc.

 ## How does it work?